Protein Per Pound Calculator by Goal

-Calculate your daily protein target using grams per pound of body weight.
-A popular measurement in the fitness community backed by sports nutrition research.
+Calculate your daily protein intake in grams per pound of body weight.
+Compare practical targets for weight loss, muscle gain, maintenance, and the g/kg ranges used in sports nutrition research.

 Protein Per Pound Ranges by Goal